learn-ballerina/learn-ballerina.github.io/src/best_practices/value_ranges.md

 }
 ```

-- Need to maintain a seperate index.
+- Need to maintain a separate index.
-- Need to check whether value equals to one in each iteration.
+- Need to check whether the value equals to `1` in each iteration.

 <h4><img align="center" height="30" src="../img/GoodCode.png"> Good Code</h4>